nmedia82/sync-wc-google/readme.txt

 4. Settings page

 == Changelog ==
+= 9.6 October 23, 2025 =
+* SECURITY FIX: Fixed critical vulnerability that exposed all WooCommerce REST API endpoints
+* Fixed: Permission bypass now only applies to wbps endpoints, not all WooCommerce APIs
+* Improved: CORS headers restricted to wbps endpoints only
+* Enhanced: Better security isolation for plugin-specific endpoints

+= 9.5 =
+* Added: Dynamic custom taxonomy support for all taxonomies
+* Added: Automatic product_brand and custom taxonomy sync/fetch
+* Fixed: Custom taxonomy fields not being fetched from store to sheet
+* Improved: Dynamic filter registration for better extensibility
+* Enhanced: Better handling of taxonomy data in both directions

 = 9.3 April 26, 2025 =
 Bug fixed: [Images by ids were syncing, it is fixed now](https://clients.najeebmedia.com/forums/topic/error-capturing-remote-image/)
 = 9.2 April 26, 2025 =